I got this interesting question on my blog post ‘Setting up an Epson receipt printer’:

 Before you begin

-Make sure you have netcat.
+.
 It’s not used for the real setup, but you will need it for testing.
-There are a few versions of this tool around, the one used here is:
+There are a few versions of this tool around, the one used here is from the Debian repositories:

-Verify that your printer accepts text on port 9100 via netcat:
+Verify that your printer accepts text on port 9100 via netcat

 Set up a fake printer on localhost, and leave it running: